Ian Ziering: Career

 He was a celebrity dancer in 2007 on Season 4 of Dancing with the Stars.
 His professional dance partner was Cheryl Burke, who won the competition in Season 2 with partner Drew Lachey and Season 3 with partner Emmitt Smith.
 Ziering made it to the semi-finals, and received a perfect score (three 10s) from the judges for one of his two dances in the round.
 However, it was not enough to reach the finals: he and Burke were eliminated during the results show the next day on May 15, 2007.
 In 2016 Burke said the experience of working with Ziering made her want to "slit her wrists".
 She later apologized, not to Ziering, but for making a thoughtless reference to suicide.
 Ziering did not comment publicly on Burke's comments beyond re-tweeting a message from a former co-worker that praised him as a great person to be around.

 On June 18, 2007, Variety reported that Ziering had auditioned the previous week for the opportunity to succeed Bob Barker as host of The Price Is Right.
 The job ultimately went to Drew Carey.
 Ziering's ex-wife, Nikki, was a model on the show from 1999 to 2002.

 In May, 2013, it was announced that Ziering would be performing with Chippendales as a celebrity guest star for four weeks at the Rio All Suite Hotel and Casino in Las Vegas.

 In 2015, he appeared on Celebrity Apprentice on NBC.

 In 2018, he competed on Worst Cooks in America: Celebrity Edition.

-In 2019, he was cast to play the superhero, Blue Devil, on the show Swamp Thing, in the DC Universe streaming service.
-The show ran for only one season, though it was positively received by critics and audience.
+In 2019, Ziering was cast as Blue Devil in the DC Universe series Swamp Thing.
+The show ran for only one season, though it was positively received by critics and audiences.

 Personal life

 Ziering married Playboy model Nikki Schieler in July 1997.
+She converted to Judaism before marrying him.
 They filed for divorce in February 2002, citing irreconcilable differences.
-Nikki has said that the separation was contentious, and that she was not given any support or help moving out.
+Nikki has said that the separation was contentious and she was not given any support or help moving out; a spokesperson for Ziering stated Nikki was "compensated above and beyond the prenup".

 On February 3, 2010, Ziering announced his engagement to Erin Ludwig.
 The couple married at a ceremony in Newport Beach, California, on May 28, 2010.
-They have two daughters, Mia Loren (born April 25, 2011) and Penna Mae (born April 25, 2013).
+They have two daughters, Mia Loren (b.
+April 25, 2011) and Penna Mae (b.
+April 25, 2013).
 On October 31, 2019, Ziering announced that the couple had separated.
+The divorce was finalized October 4, 2022.

+Ziering was involved in an altercation with a group of mini-bike riders in Los Angeles December 31, 2023.
+Ziering reported on social media that both he and his daughter, Penna, who was in the car when the group attacked her father, were uninjured.